 Launching a POD company looks a lot like starting your own online store, regardless of the business model.
 Like traditional e-commerce, dropshipping, and even sites selling SaaS subscriptions, it starts with a plan.

 You’ll need to validate your idea, register your business, and start building a website and brand.

 If you’re new to ecommerce, I’d recommend checking out this guide to launching an ecommerce business.

-When it comes to selling custom products with a print-on-demand business model, you’re not limited to just t-shirts.
-Many small business owners find success by focusing efforts on a product niche, such as pet products, or home decor products.
+When it comes to selling custom products with using the POD business model, you’re not limited to just t-shirts.
+Many small business owners find success by focusing efforts on a product niche, such as pet products or home decor products.

-And since print on demand companies offer a wide range of product options beyond t-shirts, your online business can, too.
-Other business ideas include:
+And since print-on-demand companies offer a wide range of products beyond t-shirts, your online business can, too.
+Other merchandise options include: